Fish and Game Funding: Sustaining New Hampshire's Fish and Wildlife

 that is designated for the Nongame and Endangered Wildlife Program.
 In the FY 14-15 biennial budget, a one-time transfer of General Funds was made to keep the Department whole and autonomous; a Legislative Commission was set up to identify future funding solutions, which are urgently needed if the Department is to be able to fulfill its duties after June 30, 2015.
 Click here to learn more.

-How are search and rescue activities funded?
+How is search and rescue funded?

 How does a strong Fish and Game Department